Manosgou/Skroutz-price-scraper/README.md

 # Skroutz price scraper

-A java class that tracks prices of a product you selected from skroutz official website and informs you with an email when the price reaches the desired amount,that you selected
+A java application that tracks the lowest price of a product you selected from skroutz official website and informs you with an email when the price reaches the desired amount,that you selected.

+#Setup